vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 You deploy Prometheus and Grafana on Tanzu Kubernetes clusters.
 The following diagram shows how the monitoring components on a cluster interact.

 ![Monitoring components interaction in a cluster](img/tko-on-vsphere/images-monitoring-stack.png)

+You can use out-of-the-box Kubernetes dashboards or you can create new dashboards to monitor compute, network, and storage utilization of Kubernetes objects such as Clusters, Namespaces, Pods, etc.

+You can also monitor your TKG clusters via [Tanzu Observability](https://docs.vmware.com/en/VMware-Tanzu-Observability/index.html) which is a SaaS offering by VMware.
+Tanzu Observability provides various out-of-the-box dashboards.
+You can customize the dashboards for your particular deployment.
+For information on how to customize Tanzu Observability dashboards for Tanzu for Kubernetes Operations, see [Customize Tanzu Observability Dashboard for Tanzu for Kubernetes Operations.]()

 ## Logging